ralphjsmit/filament/docs/11-plugins/04-building-a-standalone-plugin.md

 },
 ```

-Normally, Filament v3 recommends that users style their plugins with a custom filament theme, but for the sake of example let's provide our own stylesheet that can be loaded asynchronously using the new `x-load` features in Filament v3.
-So, let's update our `package.json` file to include cssnano, postcss, postcss-cli and postcss-nesting to build our stylesheet.
+Normally, Filament recommends that users style their plugins with a custom filament theme, but for the sake of example let's provide our own stylesheet that can be loaded asynchronously using the new `x-load` features in Filament v3.
+So, let's update our `package.json` file to include `cssnano`, `postcss`, `postcss-cli` and `postcss-nesting` to build our stylesheet.

 ```json
 {